 Sharqawi Abdu Ali al-Hajj is also from Yemen.
 He was captured in Karachi, Pakistan, in February 2002 by Pakistani and U.S. forces and held in CIA “black sites” before being sent to Guantanamo in 2004.
 His lawyers have expressed concern for his deteriorating health in recent years.
 He was cleared for transfer in June 2021.

 Sanad Yislam al-Kazimi, a Yemeni, was captured in Dubai in January 2003.
 He was approved for transfer in October 2021.
 Oman, which has a rehabilitation program for former detainees and has accepted 30 detainees thus far, is reportedly a possible destination for Mr. al-Kazimi.

 Assadullah Haroon Gul is an Afghan citizen who has been in U.S. custody since 2007.
 He was also approved for transfer in October 2021.
 Before the previous Afghan government fell to the Taliban, it had requested his return.

 Mohammed Ahmed Ghulam Rabbani, an ethnic Burmese, is a Pakistani citizen cleared for transfer in October 2021.
 Initially a victim of mistaken identity, he was tortured at a CIA “black site” before arriving at Guantanamo.

-Tell the Biden administration there can be no justification for continuing to hold these men, whom the U.S. government has found to pose no threat.
+Tell the Biden administration there can be no justification for continuing to hold these men, whom the U.S. government has found do not pose any significant threat to the United States.
 Indefinite imprisonment without charge or trial is unacceptable!

 President Joe Biden